Axlefublr/studies/CSharpLearning.md

 `sealed` removes the ability to extend (make a child of) the class

+makes the current overriden method the final override, not letting you override it again in a child class

 `internal` - access to the class only in the same project

 `private` - access only within the class